William A. Wellman

 William Augustus Wellman (February 29, 1896 - December 9, 1975) was an American film director, producer, screenwriter, actor and military pilot.
 He was known for his work in crime, adventure, and action genre films, often focusing on aviation themes, a particular passion.
 He also directed several well-regarded satirical comedies.
 His 1927 film, Wings, was the first film to win an Academy Award for Best Picture at the 1st Academy Awards ceremony.

 Beginning his film career as an actor, he went on to direct over 80 films, at times co-credited as producer and consultant, from the silent era through the Golden Age of Hollywood.
 He was nominated for four Academy Awards: three Best Director Oscars for the original A Star Is Born (1937), Battleground (1949), and The High and the Mighty (1954) and one in Best Original Story for A Star Is Born, which he won.
 In 1973, he received the Directors Guild of America's Lifetime Achievement Award.

-He was previously a decorated combat pilot during World War I, serving in the Lafayette Flying Corps of the French Air Force, and earning a Croix de Guerre with two palms for valorous action.
+Prior to filmmaking, Wellman was a decorated combat pilot during World War I, serving in the Lafayette Flying Corps of the French Air Force, and earning a Croix de Guerre with two palms for valorous action.